ddttom/doc2web/user-manual.md

 - Properly decorates these elements with appropriate styling in the output
 - In HTML output: Elements are styled with the appropriate CSS classes
 - In Markdown output: Elements are formatted with proper structure
-- Preserves TOC leader lines (dots, dashes, or underscores)
+- Preserves TOC leader lines (dots, dashes, or underscores) connecting entries to page numbers
-- Maintains proper alignment of page numbers
+- Maintains proper right alignment of page numbers for better readability
 - Applies appropriate indentation for different TOC levels
+- Preserves TOC structure through advanced DOM manipulation
+- Ensures visual fidelity to the original document's TOC appearance

 This feature prevents unnecessary duplication of navigation elements in web formats while maintaining their visual structure, improving readability and organization.